-During short dark winter days in Oregon during the pandemic, it might be especially hard to get motivated to go outside.
+During short dark, cold or wet days, it might be especially hard to get motivated to go outside.
 But as mammals, our brain and bodies regulate better when we experience fresh air and move freely outside on a daily basis.
-It’s especially important for clients with ADHD – moving and getting “green time” is part of maintaining a necessary baseline to support all executive functions.
+Thinking of movement for our bodies may be more productive than thinking of exercise.
+This is especially important for clients with ADHD – moving and getting “green time” is part of maintaining a necessary baseline to support all executive functions.

 This article describes how having an active lifestyle is more important that engaging in specific exercising.
 If exercising feels like a chore you’d rather avoid, think instead of just moving your body, preferably outside during day time.